 We are lucky to have MRI available!
-It has lead to earlier and more accurate diagnosis for these and other diseases.
-Important advances in the knowledge of spinal cord and brain injury allows you to make more informed decisions for your pets and your families.
+It has lead to earlier and more accurate diagnoses.
+Important advances in the knowledge of spinal cord and brain injury allows for more informed decisions for your pets and your families.

 - balance problems